Brain fuel mystery: new study scans energy use in early schizophrenia

 Summary

 This study looks at how the brain uses ketones and sugar for energy in people experiencing their first episode of schizophrenia.
-Researchers will use PET scans to compare brain metabolism in 22 patients (before and after antipsychotic treatment) and 12 healthy volunteers.
-The goal is to understand brain energy changes in early schizophrenia, not to test a new treatment.
+Researchers will use PET scans to compare brain metabolism in 22 patients before and after 4-8 weeks of antipsychotic treatment, and also compare them to 12 healthy volunteers.
+The goal is to understand brain energy changes, not to test a new treatment.
+Participants receive standard care throughout the study.

 Disclaimer Read more